Öræfajökull: 1728 eruption

-An eruption in August 1727-28 was smaller than 1362, though floods are known to have caused three fatalities when the meltwater swept their farm away.
+An eruption in August 1727–1728 was smaller than 1362, though floods are known to have caused three fatalities when the meltwater swept their farm away.

 2017 activity

 Increased earthquake activity in the form of small tremors ranging from a depth of 1.5–10 km beneath the summit crater, began in August 2017 according to the Icelandic Meteorological Office.

 The Aviation Colour Code of the United States was raised to yellow on 17 November 2017, after the appearance of an ice cauldron inside the main crater and increased geothermal activity under the glacier.

 2018 activity

 The seismic and geothermal activity which began in August 2017 continued into 2018, but at reduced levels.
 On 4 May 2018, the Icelandic Meteorological Office lowered the Aviation Colour Code to green.

+Landslide

+In 2013 due to paraglacial slope failure, a large landslide affecting an area of 1.7 km2 occurred, that deposited debris on the volcano's Svínafellsjökull outlet glacier.